JaiRumz/injury-detection-machine-learning/README.md

-# Injury Detection in Vehicle Crashes
+# Injury Detection in Car Crashes

-A simple machine learning project where a person is classified as injured or not in a vehicle crash based on certain parameters.
+A simple machine learning project where a person is classified as injured or not in a car crash based on certain parameters.

 Initially, I have cleaned the data, dropped some redundant columns and performed Exploratory Data Analysis.
 I have also shown some visualizations.